 If you need help quitting, there are local resources available to support you right now.

 The best way to take care of your oral health as an older adult is to invest in dental insurance.
 If you don’t have coverage through an employer, there are other affordable options available such as individual plans.
 Dental insurance makes it easy to see providers for preventive check-ups and can help cover some of the costs for procedures you may need as you age.

 The right dental plan is key to maintaining oral health in older adults.
 Contact us to learn more about the specifics of your coverage.

-Don’t have dental benefits?
+If you don’t have dental benefits, we can help!
 Not all plans require you to wait for the next open enrollment period.
 Find the dental plan that meets your needs today.